nikxif/MMM-Transmission/README.md

 The possible configs (and their defaults) at this time are shown below:

 ```
 config: {
     TBTParams: {
         host: "localhost",
         port: "9091",
         username: "pi",
         password: "raspberry"
     },
     freq: 10000,
     maxDisplayed: 3,
     titleColor: "#fff",
     propertyColor: "#666",
     progressColor: "#fff"
 }
  ```

 Initially, the module is trying to connect to the Transmission client by using the default host, port, username and password settings.
 If you have updated the default pi/raspberry username and password combination (and you should!) you should update these by using the ```TBTParams``` setting.

 The ```maxDisplayed``` parameter can be set to change the max number of torrents displayed on the MM simultaneously (default: 3).
-If there are more torrents than allowed, the actively downloading torrents will be displayed higher up; among those, the torrents with the most progress will be shown first.
+If there are more torrents than allowed, priority will be given to downloading torrents first; then to the ones with higher progress.

 The ```titleColor```, ```propertyColor``` and ```progressColor``` control the color of the torrent titles, torrent properties and progress bars respectively.
 At this moment, turning off the progress bars is not possible through the config file.